LukaPetrecija/praproject/README.md

-# Arduino BME680 Sensor Data Monitoring Project
+# Arduino Weather Station Project

 This project involves using an Arduino with a BME680 sensor to collect environmental data and publish it via MQTT.
 The data is displayed in real-time on a website.